The Bald Man & The Journey to Kindness

 My father is an interesting man.
 Jack of all trades and master of none, he decided to take upon the political elite in Pakistan in the 80s.
 My mom, a career nurse stood right by him.
 Standing up to a military dictator is no easy feat.
 As he geared to run for the local office in a highly politicized election, he was repeatedly attacked, politically and physically.
 That violence extended to my family, his friends and his political allies.
 He was attacked in a violent stabbing attack (and survived).
 We had no choice but to leave the country to save our lives and livelihood.
 My uncle, a prominent journalist and his family went through similar episodes.

-The leader of his political party and a good friend was shot to death in broad day light along with six other activists.
-His best friend, who was an elected official, a prominent political leader was also shot to death in the broad daylight.
+The leader of his political party and a good friend was shot to death in broad daylight along with six other political allies.
+His best friend, who was an elected official and a prominent political leader was also shot to death in the broad daylight.

 I enjoy the label of being an American that happens to be, all of the above.
 Nothing makes me prouder.
 My grandfather was a rebel fighting against the British occupation and the colonization of India and was wanted by them.
 As a matter of fact the only known survived portrait of my grandfather was a picture from the "Wanted" poster.

 In an essence, the idea of America is what my family has been fighting for way before I knew about the existence of America as a child.

 In my professional career, I have had many jobs.
 Some by choice.
 Some by necessity.
 Being an entrepreneur, trying new things is a big part of who I am.
 Pushing myself out of my comfort zone is also something I am consistently trying to get better at.
 In a nutshell, I have worked odd jobs in my teen years to executive level roles with multi-billion dollar companies and pretty much everything in between.
 It's been an interesting journey to say the least.
 I have had the honor and privilege to work with some of the most brilliant minds on this planet and I don't take that for granted.